The Best Boomboxes with Bluetooth and FM/AM for Your Studio or Workspace

 The ELAC Debut 2.0 B5 speakers are great bookshelf speakers with 5” bass drivers and 1” tweeters.

 For entry level speakers, you can’t go wrong with the ELAC Debut series.
 Try the 5 inch 5.0 speakers or if you want more power, the slightly larger 6.0 speakers.
 These are corded speakers and they sound great.
-Expect to pay $285 to $315 for the pair.
+For the price, you won’t find better speakers.

 Summary